Package of measures in connection with the coronavirus situation

 Salary compensation to bring back laid off employees

-Employers that bring back their laid off employees will be paid an amount per employee for the periods July, August and October, November, December.
+Employers that bring back their laid off employees may be paid an amount per employee for the periods July, August and October, November, December.

 The scheme applies to employers such as self-employed persons and businesses (ENK), private limited companies (AS), non-profit organisations and foundations that have laid off employees as a result of the coronavirus situation.
 You may use this scheme independently of other schemes.